Not One More Victim.

 "There is a horrible inevitability to the news that Lindsay Lohan is going to prison.
 After all, this won't be the 24-year-old actor's first period of incarceration.
 In 2007, she was convicted of driving under the influence and cocaine use after a meeting between her Mercedes-Benz and a Beverly Hills tree.
 She spent 84 minutes behind bars, her one-day sentence having been reduced as a response to prison overcrowding.
 This time she'll need to pack a toothbrush."
 (The Guardian, July 8, 2010, at p.
 14.)

-A jail sentence is the best way of destroying what remains of this young woman's self-esteem, reinforcing the negative assaults upon her worth, after surviving a broken home and difficult upbringing in the Disney-like asylum of Hollywood.
+A jail sentence is the best way of destroying what remains of this young woman's self-esteem, reinforcing negative assaults upon her worth, after surviving a broken home and difficult upbringing in the Disney-like asylum of Hollywood.
 It is a miracle that Ms. Lohan is not more disturbed than she is. ("The Art of Melanie Griffith.")

-This optimum result is more likely with the right relationships in Ms. Lohan's life.
-The yearning of power-wielders to impose their will on persons they may secretly envy or despise for their talents and intellect is a very ugly and visible aspect of many judicial or expert decisions in celebrity cases.
-Being a famous movie star can help you in a courtroom, but it can also hurt you.
+Being a famous movie star can help you in a courtroom but it can also hurt you.
 Many judges are addicted to the tributes and humiliations of persons who come before them, so-called therapists may be worse.
 Ironically, this is usually more true when judges encounter celebrity defendants or exceptionally gifted persons who are required to genuflect to them.
 I suspect that this was part of the problem in Robert Downey.
 Jr.'s experience with the legal system: judicial ego run amok.
 (Again: "Terry Tuchin, Diana Lisa Riccioli, and New Jersey's Agency of Torture" and "What is it like to be tortured?")

-Kristin Riordan -- the "prostitute" to New Jersey media -- is a human being, a person and not a "thing" or sex robot, who deserves a second chance to make something of her still young and redeemable life.
 The tragic loss of one young woman's life should not produce yet another victim of forces of control and pacification of women that have grown monstrous, much to the delight of judges in what is widely acknowledged to be America's most corrupt and mafia-controlled jurisdiction, New Jersey.

-Saying these things has much to do with the criminal censorship to which my writings are subjected.
-Assaults on an envied intellect will not make you any smarter, New Jersey Cubanoids.
-At any time New Jersey officials may suppress, censor, alter my writings or destroy my cable signal to prevent me from writing further.
 I do not believe that these actions are taken because my writings are ineffective.
-I cannot believe that daily violations of copyright laws and plagiarisms, censorship and suppressions of speech as well as computer crime can take place without the cooperation of government in America. ("What is it like to be censored in America?")
+I cannot believe that daily violations of copyright laws and plagiarism, censorship and suppressions of speech as well as computer crime can take place without the cooperation of government in America. ("What is it like to be censored in America?")

 "The construction of a free society would create new incentives for work.
 In the exploitative societies, the so-called work instinct is mainly the (more or less effectively) introjected necessity to perform productively in order to earn a living.
 But the life instincts themselves strive for the unification and enhancement of life; in nonrepressive sublimation they would provide the libidinal energy for work on the development of a reality which no longer demands the exploitative repression of the Pleasure Principle.
 The 'incentives' would then be built into the instinctual structure of men [and women].
 Their sensibility would register, as biological relations, the difference between the ugly and the beautiful, between calm and noise, tenderness and brutality, intelligence and stupidity, joy and fun, and it would correlate this distinction with that between freedom and servitude.
 Freud's last theoretical conception recognizes the erotic instincts as work instincts -- work for the creation of a sensuous environment.
 The social expression of the liberated work instinct is cooperation, [mutuality of concern,] which, grounded in solidarity, directs the organization of the realm of necessity and the development of the realm of freedom.
 [Karl Marx's "Essay on the Jewish Question."]
 And there is an answer to the question which troubles the minds of so many men of good will: what are the people in a free society going to do?
 The answer which, I believe, strikes at the heart of the matter was given by a young black girl.
 She said: for the first time in our life, we shall be free to think about what we are going to do."